Örebro Airport

 Örebro Airport is located 10 kilometers southwest of Örebro and is Sweden's 23rd-largest passenger airport and the fourth-largest cargo airport.
 It was opened in 1979.
-The airport handled approximately 150,000 passengers in 2019.
+The airport handled approximately 48,648 passengers in 2025.
+The airport is one of Sweden's designated contingency airports and is required to remain open 24 hours a day to receive air ambulances, firefighting aircraft, Coast Guard aircraft, and other essential service aircraft.

 Airlines and destinations

 The following airlines operate regular scheduled and charter services to and from Örebro: